gracelang/language/spec.md

 6. “Other” operators, whose binding must be given explicitly using parenthesis.

-7. Assignments, and method requests using `:=` as a suffix to a method name.
+7. Assignments and method requests that use `:=` as a suffix to a method name.

 Control Flow {#ControlFlow}